St. Paul's Institution: Brother Directors

-Born in Singapore of Eurasian ancestry, he became the school's Sub-Director from January 1941 to December 1944.
+Born in Singapore of Eurasian ancestry and of French descent, he became the school's Sub-Director from January 1942 to December 1944.
 He was the man behind the construction of the new school in Mont La Salle.
 Under him, the school celebrated her Golden Jubilee and on the same year we celebrated the Golden Jubilee of the arrival of the Brothers to Seremban.
 He received his PJK in 1957 and later died in Hong Kong in 1977.